nennneko5787/NNDViewer/README.md

 The name is derived from the fact that it is the third YouTube client on 3DS, following the official YouTube app (discontinued) and the new 3DS browser.

 ## QR code
-You can use the qr code below to download & install .cia from 3ds(Thanks @Minionguyjpro)
+You can use the qr code below to download & install .cia from 3ds NEEDS TO BE UPDATED
 <img src="https://github.com/windows-server-2003/ThirdTube/blob/main/images/qr_code.png" width="200" height="200">

 ## Screenshots